 Short-term Care: Facilitates Functional Improvement

-This datapoint is a measure of the percentage of short-term care residents who experienced functional improvements, such as with activities of daily living.
-Many would argue this is a measure of a nursing home's rehabilitation services.
+This indicates the percent of short-term care patients who experienced functional improvements, such as enhanced ability to perform activities of daily living.

 - Mercy Health - Springfield Regional Medical CenterAcute Care Hospitals 2.45 miles away100 Medical Center Drive Springfield Ohio 45504Voluntary non-profit - Private(937) 523-1000